monix/monix.io/_docs/3x/execution/scheduler.md

 testScheduler.execute(runnable2)
 ```

+Note that the Execution model (explained below) still matters for a TestScheduler.
+When using the default `SynchronousExecution`, some tasks will be evaluated
+immediately, without waiting for you to call `tick()`.

 ## Execution Model

 Along with time, the `Scheduler` also specifies the
 [ExecutionModel]({{ page.path | api_base_url }}monix/execution/ExecutionModel$.html),
 which is a specification that acts as a guideline for pieces of computations
-that are doing possibly asynchronous execution in loops.
+that are doing possibly asynchronous execution.
 For example in Monix, this affects how both `Task` and `Observable`
 are evaluated.

-Currently there are 3 execution models available:
+Currently there are 3 execution models available, which affect how the synchronous parts of these computations are performed:

 - [BatchedExecution]({{ page.path | api_base_url }}monix/execution/ExecutionModel$.html#BatchedExecutionextendsExecutionModelwithProductwithSerializable),
   the Monix default, specifies a mixed execution mode under which tasks are